From HardshipTo Hope

 Along with existing programs and initiatives like

-Together, we fight to improve the disparities that persist in education, economic mobility, and health in Jefferson, Bullitt, Oldham, and Shelby counties in Kentucky and Clark, Floyd, and Harrison counties in Indiana.
+We serve Jefferson, Bullitt, Oldham, and Shelby counties in Kentucky and Clark, Floyd, and Harrison counties in Indiana.

 Why this work is important to our community’s success